gartzis/future-time-temporal-path-query-processing/README.md

 The paper studies future-time shortest temporal path queries.
 A query is issued at the current timestamp, but the answer concerns a future timestamp and may depend on edges that have not yet appeared.
-The code combines temporal query processing with prediction oracles, constructs candidate future temporal paths, and ranks them by estimated shortest-path probability.
+The code combines temporal query processing with prediction oracles, constructs candidate temporal paths with multiple future edges at different timestamps, and ranks them by estimated shortest-path probability.

 ## Repository overview